-A party to an offer should normally use its own website for publishing documents, announcements and information.
+A party to an offer should normally use its own website for publishing documents.
 If a party to an offer does not have its own website, or intends to use a website maintained by a third party for this purpose, the Panel should be consulted.